projectcontour/contour/site/content/docs/main/config/gateway-api.md

 If configured with a controller name, Contour will process the oldest `GatewayClass`, its oldest `Gateway`, and that `Gateway's` routes, for the given controller name.
 If configured with a specific gateway, Contour will process that `Gateway` and its routes.

+**Note:** configuring Contour with a controller name is deprecated and will be removed in a future release.
+Use a specific gateway reference or dynamic provisioning instead.

 In **dynamic** provisioning, the platform operator first deploys Contour's Gateway provisioner.
 Then, the platform operator defines a `Gateway` resource, and the provisioner automatically deploys a Contour instance that corresponds to the `Gateway's` configuration and will process that `Gateway` and its routes.

 Static provisioning makes sense for users who: